Fernando Cavenaghi

 Fernando Ezequiel Cavenaghi ([kaβeˈnaɣi]; born 21 September 1983) is a retired Argentine professional footballer.
 He played as a striker who was efficient in front of goal with either foot and from any range.
+More recently, in 2021, Cavenaghi was the co-owner, along with Alejandro Domínguez, of Uruguayan football club Racing Club de Montevideo, until 2023 when the club was sold to Bayern Munich.

 He spent most of his career with River Plate in three separate spells, playing 210 games and scoring 112 goals, while winning honours including the 2014 Copa Sudamericana and the 2015 Copa Libertadores.
 Abroad, he had his best successes with Bordeaux, whom he helped win a Ligue 1 title and two each of the Coupe de la Ligue and Trophée des Champions.
 He also had short spells in Spain, Brazil, Mexico and Cyprus, finishing as the Cypriot First Division's top scorer as APOEL won it in his final year as a professional.

 Cavenaghi was part of the Argentina under-20 team that won the 2003 South American Youth Championship, finishing as its top scorer with eight goals.
 In the same year, he was part of the team that reached the semi-finals at the FIFA U-20 World Cup, and was joint top scorer with four goals.
 He earned four caps for the senior team in 2008.

 Club career

-River Plate / Spartak
+River Plate

 Born in O'Brien, Buenos Aires Province, Cavenaghi played for Rivadavia de Chacabuco and Bravado in the regional leagues between the ages of nine and twelve.

 Cavenaghi made his professional debut for River Plate in the 2000–01 season in which he scored one goal in five appearances.
 In his first full season he scored 17 goals in 23 appearances, including a hat-trick against Estudiantes.

+Spartak Moscow

 In July 2004, Cavenaghi moved abroad for the first time, joining Spartak Moscow for a fee of US$12 million, then a record for a Russian team.
 He failed to adapt to Russian football, and was frozen out of the team following the arrival of manager Vladimir Fedotov in April 2006, whom he publicly criticised for his tactics.
 He was put up for sale that December.